 I wouldn't recommend booking a ski trip if you know you'll be pregnant but if, like me, you hadn't realised you'd be pregnant at the time of the ski holiday then you don’t need to cancel it.
 If possible, speak to your doctor before going, then stick to the smaller slopes and take it easy.

-I spoke to my midwife a lot about my travels and she always reassured me it was absolutely fine to travel as much as I felt comfortable with.
-She’d always remind me to stay well-hydrated but other than that she recommended carrying on as normal.
+I spoke to my midwife a lot about my travels and she reassured me it was absolutely fine to travel as much as I felt comfortable with.
+She’d always remind me to stay well hydrated but other than that she recommended carrying on as normal.
 And when my normal involved travelling twice a month, that’s exactly what I did!

 8 tips for flying while pregnant

-4. Invest in a travel pillow - I like the J-Pillow because it’s so comfy!
+4. Invest in a travel pillow: I like the J-Pillow because it’s so comfy!
 It’s bulkier than most travel pillows but it’s worth it for the extra comfort.
-You can also use it later on in your pregnancy to support your bump while you sleep, or even to help while holding or feeding a new born.
+You can also use it later in your pregnancy to support your bump while you sleep, or even to help while holding or feeding a newborn.

-5. Stay hydrated - I like to travel with a large water bottle, not only to cut-down on single use plastic and save money, but also to remind myself to drink and finish my bottle of water before the end of the day.
+5. Stay hydrated: I like to travel with a large water bottle, not only to cut-down on single use plastic and save money, but also to remind myself to drink and finish my bottle of water before the end of the day.
 (You should stick to bottled water if the water might not be safe to drink where you’re travelling, though.)